Introduction

 One critique of the hypertensive-hyperperfusion hypothesis above is that there have been cases where individuals exhibited PRES.
 Still, their blood pressures were not high enough to surpass the autoregulative capability of the brain.[1][18]
 Not all cases of PRES occur in the context of hypertension.
 For instance, there have been some case reports that revealed the presence of PRES in normotensive individuals who have been taking cytotoxic therapies, such as tacrolimus in the context of liver transplantation, lending credence to the idea that endothelial dysfunction plays a crucial role in the pathophysiology of the disease.[1][3]
 Although not yet fully understood, tacrolimus, cyclosporine, cisplatin, and other immunosuppressants can have direct toxic effects on the endothelium, compromising the blood-brain barrier.[3][16]

-Not only can immunosuppressants affect the blood-brain barrier, but also neuroinflammation, such as in the context of sepsis and autoimmune disorders.
-Astrogliosis, microgliosis, and endothelial activation occurring in sepsis or endothelial injury in anti-neutrophil cytoplasmic antibody (ANCA) associated vasculitides can enhance blood-brain barrier permeability, allowing for extravasation of intravascular fluid and potential for developing PRES.[6][13][14]
+Immunosuppressants can affect not only the blood-brain barrier but also neuroinflammation, such as in the context of sepsis and metabolic disorders like uremia, hypomagnesemia, and autoimmune disorders.
+Astrogliosis, microgliosis, and endothelial activation occurring in sepsis or endothelial injury in anti-neutrophil cytoplasmic antibody (ANCA) associated vasculitides can enhance blood-brain barrier permeability, allowing for extravasation of intravascular fluid and potential for developing PRES.[12][24][25][26]

 History and Physical

-PRES is a clinical and radiographic diagnosis.
-Performing a thorough history and physical examination are indispensable.
-While obtaining a history, asking about the presence of headache, visual impairment (e.g., binocular diplopia, vision loss, no light perception vision, hemianopia, or quadrantanopia), seizure and seizure history, and medications taken are crucial.[15]
+PRES is a clinical and radiographic diagnosis and performing a thorough history and physical examination is indispensable.
+There are multiple different clinical presentations that can vary in severity and acuity.
+The most common presenting symptoms include headache (50%), encephalopathy (28%), visual disturbances like binocular diplopia, vision loss, no light perception vision, hemianopia, or quadrantanopia(39%), seizures (80%), and focal neurological deficits (10-15%).[27]
 Sometimes the affected individual may have changes in mental status and not provide a reliable history; therefore, obtaining collateral information from relatives, friends, or acquaintances is valuable.
-When conducting a physical examination, attention to the following should be noted: hemianopia, quadrantanopia, visual neglect, cortical blindness, horizontal gaze palsy with intact vestibulo-ocular reflex, papilledema, oral trauma (tongue biting seen during a seizure), brisk reflexes, active convulsions, and urinary and fecal incontinence.[16][17]
+While only a few patients will be normotensive, up to 75% will have moderately to severely elevated blood pressure on initial presentation.[18]
+Some theorize that it is not the height of the blood pressure but the rapidity of the elevation, similar to the theory with febrile seizures in children, not the height of the fever, but the rapidity of its elevation.
+When conducting a physical examination, attention to the following should be noted: hemianopia, quadrantanopia, visual neglect, cortical blindness, horizontal gaze palsy with intact vestibulo-ocular reflex, papilledema, oral trauma (tongue biting seen during a seizure), brisk reflexes, active convulsions, and urinary and fecal incontinence.[28][29]

 Evaluation

-Part of the work-up for PRES also includes evaluation of potential etiologies since their identification will be crucial for management.
-Obtaining blood work can help evaluate electrolyte imbalances, hypoalbuminemia, protein deficiency, an underlying infection (for example, herpes simplex virus type 1 or 2, which can cause herpes simplex encephalitis), and autoimmune etiologies.
+Part of the workup for PRES also includes the evaluation of potential etiologies since their identification will be crucial for management.
+Obtaining blood work can help evaluate electrolyte imbalances like uremia and hypomagnesemia, hypoalbuminemia, protein deficiency, and CSF studies for underlying infection (for example, herpes simplex virus type 1 or 2, which can cause herpes simplex encephalitis), and autoimmune etiologies.
 Blood work can also help exclude severe hypoglycemia as a potential diagnosis.
-A lumbar puncture is sometimes done in immunocompromised individuals to assess for encephalitis.
+A lumbar puncture is sometimes done in immunocompromised individuals or others with clinical suspicion of infection in order to assess for the presence of encephalitis.

 Obtaining an electroencephalogram (EEG) in people with PRES can be helpful.
 For instance, if there is persistently altered mentation in the absence of tonic, clonic, or tonic-clonic movements, an individual may have subclinical seizure activity that can be captured on EEG.
 EEG patterns, however, are generally non-specific.[32]